-It’s a two steps easy chocolate cake recipe.
-All you have to do is to blend the wet ingredients into a blender or food processor to make sure there is no lumps of avocado in your cake.
+It’s a two-step easy chocolate cake recipe.
+All you have to do is to blend the wet ingredients into a blender or food processor to make sure there are no lumps of avocado in your cake.
 Then, simply combine the dry and wet ingredients to form a consistent chocolate cake batter.

 How does it taste?